levirogalla/backup-photos/README.md

 backup-photos clear
 ```

-Force delete all photos in the export directory:
+Force delete all photos and videos in the export directory:

 ```bash
 backup-photos clear --force